-Perimeter, the premier edge city in the Southeastern United States, has grown over the last decade from a successful suburban office market to a vibrant mixed-use community.
+Perimeter, a successful edge city has Perimeter has great connectivity with been growing over the last decade from three MARTA stations within PCIDs a successful suburban office market to a premier mixed-use community.
 The LCI (Livable Centers Initiative) planning efforts in 2001 laid the foundation for transformation of Perimeter from a suburban edge city to urban mixed use community.
 Perimeter Community Improvement Districts (PCIDs) have been aggressively implementing the projects that were recommended in the 2001 LCI study as well as the 2005 LCI update (Perimeter Focus LCI Update).
 Perimeter continues to attract good corporations, businesses, hotels, and high quality retail and residences.
 The PCIDs recognize many assets and resources in Perimeter that offer tremendous potential for greater growth in the future.
 The desire to remain successful, competitive and sustainable for generations remains strong among all of the stakeholders as well as community.
-The PCIDs leadership and the surrounding community are committed to following the liviability goals over the next ten years.
+The PCIDs leadership is committed to this goal.